-- 1.9 The Bill complements these other laws by providing formally appointed traditional leaders with state-sanctioned coercive powers to force people who live within a court's jurisdictional boundary but who reject its legitimacy to appear before it, and authorises the court to strip them of their customary entitlements to land, water or community membership and to perform forced labour (see section 10(2)(g) of the Bill). - 1.10 This, together with the ownership powers provided by the CLRA, means that controversial apartheid boundaries are entrenched, and formally appointed traditional leaders provided with significantly more power than they had under apartheid, at a time when the Constitution is designed to bring about a steady broadening of democracy.
-The problems associated with formally appointed traditional leaders are set out at page 5 of the Department of Justice and Constitutional Development's 1999 Executive Summary of the Status Quo Report on Traditional Leaders and Institutions.
-This report refers to the problems of grouping together "communities belonging to different tribes to form a tribal authority", and the resultant boundary disputes. - 1.11 It is also of concern that the Bill is inconsistent with the recommendations of the South African Law Commission's Report on Traditional Courts and the Judicial Function of Traditional Leaders".2 We conclude our submission by exploring the apparent reasons for the divergence between the Bill and the SALC recommendations. - 1.12 In the light of this analysis, the LRC wishes to raise serious concerns regarding the Bill that fall broadly into four categories: - 1.12.1 Firstly, the LRC submits that the drafters of the Bill have failed to take into account the actual reality of the way that traditional courts are currently exercising judicial powers and functions.
+- 1.13 The problems associated with formally appointed traditional leaders are set out at page 5 of the Department of Justice and Constitutional Development's 1999 Executive Summary of the Status Quo Report on Traditional Leaders and Institutions.
+This report refers to the problems of grouping together "communities belonging to different tribes to form a tribal authority", and the resultant boundary disputes.
+This evidence has been borne out by the numerous communities that have applied to the Premiers of their respective provinces to be declared independent traditional communities in terms of the provincial legislation enacted in terms of the TLGFA.
+To date, none of these applications have been dealt with in substance.3 - 1.14 It is also of concern that the Bill is inconsistent with the recommendations of the South African Law Commission's Report on Traditional Courts and the Judicial Function of Traditional Leaders".4 We conclude our submission by exploring the apparent reasons for the divergence between the Bill and the SALC recommendations. - 1.15 In the light of this analysis, the LRC wishes to raise serious concerns regarding the Bill that fall broadly into four categories: - 1.15.1 First, the LRC submits that the drafters of the Bill have failed to take into account the reality of the way that traditional courts are currently exercising judicial powers and functions.
 In particular, it would appear that the drafters of the bill have taken a "top-down" approach to the institutional arrangements made in the Bill, rather than building on structures that already exist and which, in many cases and with only one major exception (the experiences of women), function successfully.
-The approach followed in the Bill ignores existing social reality and may have the unfortunate consequence of a valuable and largely effective institution losing its legitimacy. - 1.12.2 Secondly, the LRC submits that the Bill has serious negative implications for women who utilise and participate in traditional courts. - 1.12.3 Thirdly, the LRC makes specific submissions, on a clause-by clause basis, pertaining to the constitutionality of the Bill, the practicability and efficacy of the Bill and the drafting of the Bill.
+The approach followed in the Bill ignores existing social reality and may have the unfortunate consequence of a valuable and largely effective institution losing its legitimacy;